Karkerayashish/R_programming/Car_Sales_Advertisement/README.md

 |  year | year of production  |
 |  model |  specific model name |
 | drive  | drive type  |

+---
+# **Data Pre-Processing**
+---

+- Identification & Handling of Missing Data
+- Zero Data Identification & Handling
+- Identification & Handling of Inconsistent Data Types

+---
+# **Exploratory Data Analysis**
+---
+#### Univariate Analysis

+- *Question 1: What are the top selling cars?*
+- *Question 2: What are the Preferred Body Type?*
+- *Question 3: What are the Most preferred Engine Type?*
+- *Question 4: What are the Car sales over the years?*
+- *Question 1: What are the Most preferred Drive Type?*

+#### Bivariate Analysis

+- *Question 1:  How car price has varied over the years?*
+- *Question 2: What are the Highest priced cars sold over the years?*
+- *Question 3: What are the Registration of the cars over the years?*